-- (a) Operators shall visually inspect all aboveground pipelines for leaks and corrosion at least once a year. - (b) Operators shall inspect all active gas pipelines in sensitive areas that are 10 or more years old for leaks or other defects at least once a year, or at a frequency approved by the Supervisor and listed in the operator's Pipeline Management Plan.
-The operator shall conduct the inspection in accordance with applicable regulatory standards or, in the absence thereof, an accepted industry standard that is specified by the operator and listed in the Pipeline Management Plan. - (b)(c) The Supervisor may order such tests or inspections deemed necessary to establish the reliability of any pipeline system.
+- (a) Operators shall visually inspect all aboveground pipelines for leaks and corrosion at least once a year. - (b) Operators shall inspect all active gas pipelines that are in sensitive areas and that are 10 or more years old for leaks or other defects at least once a year, or at a frequency approved by the Supervisor and listed in the Pipeline-Management Plan. - (b)(c) The Supervisor may order such tests or inspections deemed necessary to establish the reliability of any pipeline system.
 Repair, replacement, or cathodic protection may be required. - (c)(d) Any pipeline that has had a leak resulting in the release of a reportable quantity shall be pressure tested to verify integrity prior to being placed back into service.

-Operators shall conduct pressure testing in accordance with subdivision (f)(2) on any pipeline that has had a leak resulting in the release of a fluid in a quantity that triggers reporting of the release under any regulatory, statutory, or other legal requirement.
-The pipeline shall not be returned to service unless the pressure testing has been successfully completed.
-Test results shall be provided to the Division for review within seven days following the test. - (d)(e) Pipe clamps, wooden plugs or screw-in plugs shall not be used for permanent repair of pipeline leaks. - (e)(f) The operator shall perform periodic A mechanical integrity testing shall be performed on all active environmentally sensitive pipelines that are gathering lines, all urban pipelines over 4" in diameter, and all active gas pipelines in sensitive areas.
-The mechanical integrity testing shall be conducted every two years, or at an alternative frequency approved by the Supervisor based on demonstrated wall thickness and remaining service life over a period of at least two years.
+Operators shall conduct pressure testing in accordance with subdivision (f)(2) on any pipeline that has had a leak resulting in the release of a reportable quantity.

+The pipeline shall not be returned to service unless the pressure testing has been successfully completed and the integrity of the pipeline has been verified to the Division's satisfaction. - (d)(e) Operators shall not use Ppipe clamps, wooden plugs or screw-in plugs shall not be used for permanent repair of pipeline leaks. - (e)(f) The operator shall perform periodic A mechanical integrity testing shall be performed on all active environmentally sensitive pipelines that are gathering lines, all urban pipelines over 4" in diameter, and all active gas pipelines in sensitive areas.
+The mechanical integrity testing shall be conducted every two years, or at an alternative frequency approved by the Supervisor based on demonstrated wall thickness and service life over a period of at least two years.
 The testing frequencies shall be specified in the operator's Pipeline Management Plan.
 Pipelines less than 10 years old are exempt from the two year testing requirements of this subdivision.
 These tests shall be performed to ensure the pipeline integrity by using at least one of the following methods: Subject to review and approval by the Division, the operator shall identify effective mechanical integrity testing methods based on pipeline type and use.
 The mechanical integrity testing methodology for compliance with this subdivision shall be specified in the operator's Pipeline Management Plan and shall include at least one of the following:

 - (1) Nondestructive testing using ultrasonic or other techniques approved by the Supervisor, to determine wall thickness. - (2) Hydrostatic testing using the guidelines recommended in Publication API RP 1110 (3d Ed., Dec.
 1991), Testing Liquid Petroleum Pipelines, or the methods approved by the State Fire Marshal, Pipeline Safety and Enforcement Division.
-Pressure testing using: - (A) The guidelines recommended by industry standards, such as the American Petroleum Institute, American Society of Mechanical Engineers for oil or gas pipelines; or - (B) The method approved by the State Fire Marshal, Pipeline Safety Division for liquid pipelines or US Department of Transportation, Pipeline and Hazardous Materials Safety Administration for gas pipelines; - (3) Internal inspection devices such as a smart pig, as approved by the Supervisor-: or - (4) Or any Any other method of ensuring the integrity of a pipeline that is approved by the Supervisor that ensures mechanical integrity so as to protect life, health, property and natural resources.
+Pressure testing using: - (A) The guidelines recommended by industry standards, such as the American Petroleum Institute, American Society of Mechanical Engineers for oil or gas pipelines; or - (B) The method approved by the State Fire Marshal, Pipeline Safety Division for liquid pipelines or US Department of Transportation, Pipeline and Hazardous Materials Safety Administration for gas pipelines; - (3) Internal inspection devices such as a smart pig, as approved by the Supervisor-: or - (4) Or aAny other method of ensuring the integrity of a pipeline that is approved by the Supervisor.